Trailhead Welcome to Trailhead 2021!

 Take 101 South to the Coast Village exit (on the left).
 Turn right onto Coast Village and take the second left on the roundabout onto Hot Springs Road.
 Turn left onto Sycamore Canyon at the first stop sign and continue for 1.1 miles.
 Turn right onto Cold Springs Road at the second stop sign.
 Turn left into the first Westmont campus entrance and follow the signs to the parking area.

 Who will supervise my son/daughter during the program?

 Members of the Trailhead staff will be present throughout the program.
 The director and/or associate directors will be present with students each day from the morning to late afternoon.
 Trained undergraduate mentors will live in the residence hall with Trailhead students.
 They will coordinate daily activities for Trailhead students.
-Our resident director, Dan Taylor, supervises the mentors.
+Westmont's assistant director residence life supervises the mentors.

 How do I get in touch with my son/daughter during the program?

 We expect that you will check in with your son or daughter directly by email, cell phone, text and/or other remote means.
 In cases of emergency when you cannot reach your son or daughter directly, please contact associate director Christen Foell at (805) 565-6239.

 Whom do I contact in the event of an emergency?

 In case of emergency, please contact associate director Christen Foell at (805) 565-6239.
 During the program, Christen’s focus will be concentrated on providing guidance, direction, support and supervision for all of our program participants.
 Therefore, we ask that you only contact her in cases of emergency when you cannot reach your son or daughter directly.
 If we need to contact you, be assured that your emergency information is on file and will be used without hesitation.